BafflingBadger/COSC310-Chatbot/README.md

 `pip install spacy`

+`pip install googlemaps`

-download spacy model
+#### Download spacy model

 `python -m spacy download en_core_web_sm`

+#### Troubleshooting

-When first running the program, it may ask you to download certain NTLK packages.
+When first running the program, it may ask you to download certain NLTK packages.
 The only way I found I could download them was by running the code below:

 ```python
 import nltk